-In October 2017, I release my book, Vibe.
+In October 2017, I released my book, Vibe.
 It’s about how we’re looking at food, as well as our emotional state, all wrong, as if calories and counting grams of protein tells the story.
 (It doesn’t.
 These are industry-propagated concepts, and they have little or nothing to do with being truly healthy.)
 And giving people some SSRI drugs doesn’t yield an ecstatically happy life, either.

 I learned all of this the hard way.
 But I also studied Einstein’s and Tesla’s work to arrive at some conclusions about nutrition, wellness, and choosing into high-frequency states of gratitude, peace, and love, based on two amazing quotes that inspire me every day:

 “Everything in life is vibration.” –Albert Einstein